idevm/idevm/README.md

 - 👋 Hi, I’m @idevm
 - 👀 I’m interested in developing
-- 🌱 I’m currently learning python, js, html, css, coding
+- 🌱 I’m currently learning c#, python, js, html, css, coding
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...